 3. intentionally or knowingly cause physical contact with another when he knows or should reasonably believe that the other will regard the contact as offensive or provocative.

 What is the penalty range for assault?

 The punishment range on the low end of the spectrum is fine-only convictions or deferred disposition that can result in an expunction.
-Higher level misdemeanors can involve probation or time in the county jail, usually depending on the defendant’s prior criminal history.
-Felony cases can also involve probation or prison time and the most severe felony cases can carry a maximum punishment range of life in prison.
+Higher-level misdemeanors can involve probation or time in the county jail, usually depending on the defendant’s prior criminal history.
+Felony cases can also require probation or prison time, and the most severe felony cases can carry a maximum punishment range of life in prison.

 Aggravated Assault McLennan County Texas

-An aggravated assault is a second degree felony except in the following circumstances in which it is a first degree felony:
+An aggravated assault is a second-degree felony except in the following circumstances: a first-degree felony:

-•the offender uses a deadly weapon in committing the assault and causes serious bodily injury to the victim and the victim is a family or household member, or someone the offender is or has dated or had an intimate relationship with, qualifying the offense as a domestic assault
+•the offender uses a deadly weapon in committing the crime and causes serious bodily injury to the victim.
+The victim is a family or household member, or someone the offender is or has dated or had an intimate relationship with, qualifying the offense as a domestic assault.

-•the victim is a person the offender knows to be a public servant engaged in the performance of his duties or the assault is committed in retaliation for the public servant performing his duties
+•the victim is a person the offender knows to be a civil servant engaged in the performance of his duties, or the assault is committed in retaliation for the public servant performing his duties.

 •the aggravated assault is committed in retaliation against a witness, informant or a person who reported a crime